rkdarst/scicomp/tut/scip2015/git.rst

 * Conflicts happen when you *merge*, and you have to **resolve** them.

-* When a conflict happens, the merge aborts and you have to resolve, then finish the merge.
+* When a conflict happens, the merge stops and you have to resolve, then finish the merge.

   - Git generally has pretty good messages - **read them** and